andrewchoi-js/American-Options/README.md

 # CFMAR Lab - Physics-Informed Neural Networks for American Option/GMIB Variable Annuity Pricing
 This repository contains two folders dedicated towards demonstrating the potential of Physics-Informed Neural Networks in the finance and insurance industries.
-The code in each folder is used to solve for the premium of American Options and the optimal withdrawals strategy of Guaranteed Minimum Income Benefit Variable Annuities respectively.
+The code contained within each is intended to supplement the paper "Applications of Physics-Informed Neural Networks for Pricing American Options and GMIB Variable Annuities."

 ## The Physics-Informed Neural Network